elizabeth-poggie/elizabeth-poggie/_content/notes/13-W24-intro-to-programming.md

     // Compare each element of the arrays for (int i = 0; i < array1.Length; i++)
     {
-        // the moment we find descrepency, set our lad to false if (array1[i] != array2[i])
+        // the moment we find discrepancy, set our lad to false if (array1[i] != array2[i])
         {
             isEqual = false;